Colin Montgomerie: Professional career

-Montgomerie turned professional before the 1988 season and was named the Rookie of the Year on the European Tour that year.
+In 1988, Montgomerie turned professional before the season began.
+He was named the Rookie of the Year on the European Tour that year.
 He quickly developed into one of Europe's top pros, winning his first event at the 1989 Portuguese Open TPC by 11 shots, and his second, beating a world class field, at the 1991 Scandinavian Masters at Royal Drottningholm Golf Club in Sweden.
 He made his Ryder Cup debut later in 1991.
 He finished first on the European Tour Order of Merit every year from 1993 to 1999 (a record for most consecutive Orders of Merit), and has 31 victories on the tour, including the 1998, 1999, and 2000 Volvo PGA Championships at Wentworth, England.
 However, despite many near-misses, Montgomerie was unable to win on the PGA Tour.

 Montgomerie first reached the top-10 in the Official World Golf Rankings in 1994, and spent 400 weeks in the top-10.
 His highest ranking was number two.
 In his prime Montgomerie was considered one of the best drivers of the golf ball in the world and became a very precise iron player, often able to judge the distance he hit the ball exactly from long range.

 Montgomerie came first in the Volvo Bonus Pool every year from 1993 to 1998.
 The Volvo Bonus Pool was an extra tranche of prize money awarded at the end of each European Tour season from 1988 to 1998 to the regular members of the tour who had had the best performances over the season.